Wednesday, March 13, 2024

 Indication of VZIG.

 Premature infants of immune-negative mothers.
-Pregnant women past 1 weeks of gestation with unvaccinated or negative history of previous VZV infection (seronegative).
+Pregnant women past 1 week of gestation with unvaccinated or negative history of previous VZV infection (seronegative).
 Bone marrow transplants in seronegative patents.
 Immune compromised patients.
 Passive immunity is followed by vaccination.

 Reactivation of VZV.

-The common places herpes zoster appear are the chest wall followed by the face.
-Of the cranial nerve the 5th cranial nerve zoster is most common.
+The common places herpes zoster appear are the chest wall, followed by the face.
+Of the cranial nerve, the 5th cranial nerve zoster is most common.
 It produces pain and vesicular lesions of one half of the face, eyelids and forehead.

 In rare circumstances the virus travels to the brain and meninges via the sensory nerve from the Geniculate ganglion (ganglion of the 5th cranial nerve) producing meningoencephalitis.